 Yes, but to receive work-study you have to meet the program's eligibility requirements.

-To be eligible for this program, you must have completed and submitted your FAFSA by the WSU priority deadline of February 15th, checked on the FAFSA that you were interested in work-study, have at least $1,000 of unmet need-based eligibility, and are in good academic standing with the Financial Aid Office.
+To be eligible for this program, you must have completed and submitted your FAFSA by the WSU priority deadline of February 15th, checked on the FAFSA that you were interested in work-study, have at least $1,000 of unmet need-based eligibility, and are in good academic standing with the university and Student Financial Services.

 I am eligible for Work-Study based on the eligibility criteria.
 What is the process?

-If you are eligible for work-study, after you receive your 2013-2014 Financial Aid Award notification (final award) you will be sent a ZZUSIS Work-Study Portal Notice.
+If you are eligible for work-study, after you receive your 2014-2015 Financial Aid Award, you will be sent a ZZUSIS Work-Study Portal Notice.
 This notice will contain a link to your personal Work-Study Authorization Form (WSAF) which both you and your employer will need to complete.
-Financial Aid Award notifications are normally available and viewable in ZZUSIS by late June or early July.
-Please keep in mind, if you were selected for Verification by the Financial Aid Office, you must have completed the Verification process only then will you receive a Financial Aid Award Notification and after, your work-study eligibility notice.
+Financial Aid Awards will be available and viewable in ZZUSIS by mid to end of May depending on whether you have completed your file review process if selected.
+Please keep in mind you need to have a financial aid award before you will receive your work-study eligibility notice.

-What is the WSAF and how do I get it?
+What is the WSAF and how do I receive one?

 WSAF stands for "Work-Study Authorization Form."
 WSAFs are sent to students who are eligible for work-study.
-The WSAF is included in the ZZUSIS Portal Notice sent from the Financial Aid Office if you are determined eligible for work-study.
-After finding a job, both you and the employer will need to complete their respective sections on the WSAF, and then you will need to return the completed form to the Financial Aid Office for processing.
+The WSAF is included in the ZZUSIS Portal Notice sent from Student Financial Services if you are determined eligible for work-study.
+After finding a job, both you and your employer will need to complete their respective sections on the WSAF, and then you will need to return the completed form to Student Financial Services for processing.
 The WSAF is only for on-campus positions.
 If you have an off-campus job, please contact WSU's Student Employment Office for more information and direction on how to process your work-study.
 Please be aware that turning in a completed WSAF does not guarantee the receipt of a Work-Study Award!
-Work-Study awarding is done on a first-come, first-serve basis.
+Work-Study awarding is done on a first-come, first-served basis.

-Will Work-Study be listed on my Financial Aid Award Notification (final award)?
+Will Work-Study be listed on my Financial Aid Award?

-No. Work-study is not listed on your Final award because there are limited work-study funds available to give students.
+No. Work-study is not listed on your Actual Financial Aid Award, because there are limited work-study funds available to give students.
 If you are eligible for work-study, you will receive a ZZUSIS Work-Study Portal notice with your personal Work-Study Authorization Form (WSAF).
-The WSAF contains detailed instructions about completing and submitting the form so you can be eligible to recieve work-study funds.
+The WSAF contains detailed instructions about completing and submitting the form so you can be eligible to receive work-study funds for the academic year.

 What are the next steps after I receive the ZZUSIS Work-Study Portal Notice?
 How can I take advantage of my Work-Study eligibility?

 If you receive a ZZUSIS Work-Study Portal Notice, then this means you are eligible to receive work-study.
-The next step is finding a job!
+The next step is to find a job!
 You can search for work-study positions on WSU's JobX.
 JobX is an employment search engine for WSU students.

 Once you have a job, you and your employer will need to fill out the Work-Study Authorization Form (WSAF).
-It is your responsibility to return the completed WSAF to the Financial Aid Office for review and processing.
+It is your responsibility to return the completed WSAF to Student Financial Services for review and processing.
 Please note that submitting a completed WSAF does not automatically guarantee you a work-study award.
-Work-Study is awarded on a first-come, first-serve basis and awards are limited based on the amount of work-study funding WSU has available.
+Work-Study is awarded on a first-come, first-served basis and awards are limited based on the amount of work-study funding WSU has available.
 Additionally, the WSAF is only for on-campus employment.
-If a student is seeking an off-campus position the student should not submit the WSAF.
+If you are seeking an off-campus position, you should not submit the WSAF.
 There is a different process to follow for off-campus work-study.
-Please contact Student Employment for further instructions and direction by email at firstname.lastname@example.org or call (509)335-6634.
+Please contact Student Employment for further instructions and direction by email at email@example.com or call (509)335-6634.